Littlewood and Duffin--Schaeffer-type problems in diophantine approximation: Introduction

 \subsubsection{Metric multiplicative diophantine approximation}

 Alongside the theory of homogeneous dynamics linked to Littlewood's conjecture, there have been significant advances towards the corresponding metric theory.
-The first systematic result in this direction is a famous theorem of Gallagher \cite{Gal1962}:\footnote{In fact Gallagher stated the theorem in a slightly weaker form, namely that

-for almost all $(\alp_1,\ldots,\alp_k)$, but cognoscenti will recall that the proof carries through comfortably to give the divergence part of the version above, and that the convergence part was already known, see \cite[Remark 1.2]{BV2015}.
-Gallagher's theorem is commonly referred to in one of three forms: the weakened divergence part, the full-strength divergence part, and the complete Lebesgue theory.
-We will refer to all three versions as \emph{Gallagher's theorem}.} For any non-increasing $\psi: \bN \rightarrow \bR_{>0}$ and almost all $(\alpha_1,\ldots,\alpha_k)\in \bR^k$, we have
+The first systematic result in this direction is a famous theorem of Gallagher \cite{Gal1962}:\footnote{The convergence part was already known, see \cite[Remark 1.2]{BV2015}.
+For this reason, \emph{Gallagher's theorem} sometimes refers to the divergence part alone.} For any non-increasing $\psi: \bN \rightarrow \bR_{>0}$ and almost all $(\alpha_1,\ldots,\alpha_k)\in \bR^k$, we have

 infinitely often if the relevant series of measures diverges, that is, if

 Consequently \eqref{eq: Littlewood} holds true for almost every $(\alpha_1,\alpha_2)\in \bR^2$ by a $\log$-squared margin:

 Continuing this line of research, Pollington and Velani \cite{PV2000} showed the following fibre statement, by exploiting the Fourier decay property of a certain fractal measure: If $\alpha_1 \in \mathrm{Bad}$ then there is a set of numbers $\alpha_2 \in \mathrm{Bad}$, of full Hausdorff dimension, such that